Yungdrimz/rl-swarm/README.md

 **4- Answer prompts:**
 * `Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N]` >>> Press `N` to join testnet
   * `HuggingFace` needs `2GB` upload bandwidth for each model you train, you can press `Y`, and enter your access-token.
-* `Enter the name of the model you want to use in huggingface repo/name format, or press [Enter] to use the default model.` >>> Copy and paste this model below.
-It works well on the CPU
+* `Enter the name of the model you want to use in huggingface repo/name format, or press [Enter] to use the default model.` >>> Click enter to select any of the two by default, or copy and paste any of this model below.
+It works well on a 16GB CPU

     ```
     Qwen/Qwen3-0.6B
+    ```
+    ```
+    Gensyn/Qwen2.5‑0.5B‑Instruct
     ```

 ---